Co-op Food: Membership

-Members of The Co-operative Group and participating regional societies earn one membership point for every £1.00 spent at The Co-operative Food.
+Members of The Co-operative Group and participating regional societies earn one membership point for every £1 spent at The Co-operative Food.
 Points are converted into dividend at a rate agreed annually by the Board.

 In September 2016, The Co-operative Group launched a new membership, decreasing the amount members earn from 5% to 2%, and increasing the amount spent on charity from 1% to 2%.

+In July 2024, The Co-operative rebranded their slogan to "Owned By You.
+Right By You", placing greater emphasis on member ownership.